AdaCore/git-hooks/README.md

 ### Using a Script in hooks.mailinglist

-For projects that share the same git repository but want separate email addresses for email notifications, it is possible to use a script in place of an email address in the `hooks.mailinglist` config.
+For projects that want to use separate email addresses based on a commit or the name of the reference being updated, it is possible to use a script in place of an email address in the `hooks.mailinglist` config.
 Script entries are indentified by the fact that the entry is an **absolute filename**, and that this filename points to a file on the server which is **an executable**.

 :information_source: Note that the "term" script is used loosely here as, although we expect most users of that feature to indeed use a script,